ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 ### MongoDB Community Edition 1.0 EOS
 {: #classic-mongodb-eos}

-MongoDB Community Edition 1.0 is free software available as an add-on to IBM Bare Metal Servers.
+MongoDB Community Edition 1.0 is a free software that is available as an add-on to IBM Bare Metal Servers.
 Support for this software discontinues on 20 November 2023.

 This deprecation has no impact on IBM Cloud Databases for MongoDB.
 {: note}